Immagoeat/evanslibcsharp/README.md

     Exit();

 # How to setup
-Run the following command in the terminal of your folder
+Run the following command in the terminal of your folder (can go up to 1.1.2)

     dotnet add package EvansLib --version 1.1.0

-Then, enter "using Evanslib" in your code
+Then, enter "using Evanslib;" in your code